ManuCutillas/ngx-responsive/README.md

         })
         ```

-        responsive-window is set using the Responsive Window directive or window by default.
+        responsive-window being window by default or any element set using the Responsive Window directive.

         * With browser detection.